 Why Squash is Super Healthy for Kids

-excellent source of vitamins A, C, and B6, and has a great fiber content
+Tasty butternut squash is an excellent source of vitamins A, C, and B6.
+It has a great fiber content, too!

-These sweet little butternut squashes are also a great source of minerals like magnesium, calcium, manganese, and potassium that are vital to have balanced in children for growth and development.
+Squash also provides minerals like magnesium, calcium, manganese, and potassium that are vital for kids’ healthy growth and development.

-So how do we introduce squash to kids that have never had it before?
-Here are some ideas!
+Here’s how you can introduce squash to kids that have never had it before:

 - Make it fun.
 Let them pick out the squash at the farmer’s market or store.

 - Let them help you prep it.
-Let them get their hands in the middle and scoop out the seeds.
-Let them smear the butter all over!
+Some kids love to get their hands in the gooey middle to scoop out the seeds!
+They might like to toss the honey butter mixture too!
 And put the squash on non-stick baking mats.